michaelwybraniec/deepsee/backend/docs/README.md

 ## Documentation Index

 ### Getting Started

+- [Monitoring & Logging Usage](monitoring-usage.md) - How to use structured logging, metrics, and health checks
 - **[Quick Start Guide](quick-start.md)** - Setup, installation, and running the API
 - **[Testing Guide](testing.md)** - Complete testing guide and best practices ⭐
 - **[Database Access](database-access.md)** - How to access and manage the SQLite database